 Josh McDowell's Startling Evidence for the Bible

 Leading Bible expert Josh McDowell shows us some of the oldest remnants of the New Testament in existence.
 He explains why such old fragments are leading us to the most accurate Bibles in almost 2,000 years.
-He also shares painful personal testimony about horrible abuse in his younger years and how the Bible helped him recover.
+He also shares a painful personal testimony about horrible abuse in his younger years and how the Bible helped him recover.

 Josh McDowell: Apparent Contradictions, Discrepancies Disappearing